FriedbergLab/Epictope/README.md

 The scoring function used by Epictope sums the calculated scores for the protein features, with equal weight assigned to secondary structure, disordered binding regions, and solvent accessibility.
 Sequence conservation carries by default carries a higher weight, at 1.5 times that of the other features.

-Users can adjust the weight of each feature by modifying a "config.R" file.
+Users can adjust the weight of each feature by modifying the "config_defaults.R" file.
 This file allows fine-tuning of parameters in Epictope, including the weight of each feature, defining the species used in the multiple sequence alignment, scoring tag suitability for secondary structures, and determining maximum solvent accessibility values.

 Epictope searches for a "config.R" file in the working directory.
 If it doesn't find one, it will utilize default values.
-In the scripts folder, an example "config.R" value is provided.
+In the scripts folder, an example "config_defaults.R" value is provided.
+To use, edit and rename the file to "config.R" and place it anywhere in your project directory.

 ### Examples

 Here, we provide some examples to demonstrate how to use Epictope.
 Each example includes a brief description and code snippets or commands to showcase the functionalities.
 Feel free to follow along and try these examples on your own machine.